 I had to attend these events in order to meet people so I could further my other goals.
 I had to follow up with everyone to create the foundation and then follow up with them over time to foster those relationships.

-Most relationships won’t sprout into anything at all, but some of them will.
+Most relationships won’t sprout into anything at all, but some of them will grow into something huge.
 But, like gardening, you need to plan your networking and relationship building.

 Here are some key ingredients I found useful: